KyleOng/starreco/README.md

 Datasets
 ---
-- **Movielen 1M Dataset**: A movie rating dataset collected from the Movielens websites by the GroupLensResearch Project  at University of Minnesota.
+- **Movielen Dataset**: A movie rating dataset collected from the Movielens websites by the GroupLensResearch Project  at University of Minnesota.
 The datasets were collected over various time periods, depending on the sizes given.
-1 Million dataset is chosen as it is famous in the deep-learning recommendation community.
-Movielen 1M Dataset contains 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens in 2000.
+Movielen 1M Dataset is chosen for evaluation.
+It contains 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens in 2000.

 - **Epinions Dataset**: A product review dataset collected by Paolo Massa in 5 weeks (November/December 2003) from Epinions.com website.Epinions dataset is used in many recommendation researches works due toits trust factor for better recommendation accuracy.
 The dataset contains two sources of data which are trust data and rating data.
 In the trustdataset, all trust values are stored and distrust values are discarded.
 As for the rating data, each item rating is rated in the scale of 1 to 5.
 Epinions Dataset also contains 49,290 users who rated a total of 139,738 different items at least once, writing 664,824 reviews and 487,181 issued trust statements.

+- **Amazon Dataset**: Amazon dataset is the consumption records from Amazon.com, which contains product reviews and metadata.
+Itincludes142.8 million reviewscollected from May 1996 to July 2004.
+The Amazon dataset is also categorized into smaller datasets with different categories of productsuch as books, electronics, movie, etc. Hence, researchers can select smaller datasetsbased on their interest of domain of research.
+The 3 subset of this Dataset chosen for evaluation are **Amazon Instant Video**, **Amazon Android Apps** and **Amazon Digital Music**.

+- **Book Crossing Dataset**.

 Acknowledgements
 ---